 15 Things You Should NEVER Say to a Central New Yorker

 We hear it all the time.
-Stupid questions or phrases out of towners say that really get on our nerves.
+Stupid questions or phrases out-of-towners say that really get on our nerves.
 From our weather and food to where we really are in New York state.
-Here's 15 things you should NEVER say to a Central New Yorker.
+Here are 15 things you should NEVER say to a Central New Yorker.

 "What's a Riggie?"

 -It's not A Riggie.
 It's RiggieS.
-A bowl full of rigatoni pasta (hence the name), veggies, chicken and sauce that's a party on your tongue.
+A bowl full of rigatoni pasta (hence the name), veggies, chicken, and sauce that's a party on your tongue.
 The sauce differs depending on where you have it, but it's awesome.
 NEVER say anything bad about Riggies.
 They are a central New York staple and if you don't like them, just keep it to yourself.

 "Wegman's isn't THAT great."